jangroth/aws-certification-notes/solutions-architect-professional.md

 <!-- toc_end -->
 <a name="4_5_1"></a>
 ### [↖](#4_5)[↑](#4_5)[↓](#4_6) Overview
-* KMS encryption at rest for underlying EBS volumes / snapshots
+* KMS encryption at rest for underlying EBS volumes/snapshots
 * Transparent Data Encryption (TDE) for Oracle and SQL Server
 * SSL encryption to RDS is possible for all DB (in-flight)
 * IAM authentication (only) for MySQL and PostgreSQL